 Congratulations on considering studying abroad with UNF!
 There are many pieces to the study abroad process, but not to worry: the Global Engagement study abroad advisors are here to help.
-Your first step is to drop in during our walk-in hours:
+Feel free to stop by our office for more information:

 Building 10, Suite 2125

 schedule a convenient one-on-one appointment time in person or via Zoom by emailing us

 Appointment Request for Study Abroad My Study Abroad Style Quiz

 If you've decided to participate in a faculty-led or summer program, you might be able skip straight to the application section.
 If you're still uncertain or would like to spend a longer time abroad, proceed to Step 2.

 At some point, you will talk with both your academic advisor and a study abroad advisor about your plans, so it's up to you whom you'd like to start with.
 When you come in to talk with a Global Engagement study abroad advisor, you can expect the advisor to